chethan50/oddoo_hackathon/README.md

 3. Add hearings from the case form or the **Legal > Hearings** calendar.
 4. Attach documents using the **chatter** on the case form.
 5. Click the **"Create Invoice"** button on the case form to generate a draft invoice.
-6. Print a **"Case Summary"** PDF from the print actions on a case record.

 ---